mikyll/apisix-examples/misc/generic/README.md

-# APISIX Authorization Plugins
+# APISIX Generic

-This example shows how to setup and use most common authorization plugins.
+This example shows some interesting stuff you can do with APISIX Route resource.

 ## Setup